ldilan6/PenaltyKick/README.md

 iOS users follow these steps to download the game.
 --------------------
 Must have a Mac computer to do so.
+Connect your device via a usb cable.

 Start off by downloading Unity.